RPSGT Exam Blueprint

 2. Pediatric practice guidelines

-3. Proper mode of intervention
+3. Mode of intervention

-4. Acclimation and proper interface fit
+4. Acclimation and interface fit

 5. Troubleshooting (e.g., leak levels, pressure release, humidification)